 In "Kiddie Korner", Aloysius says that sitting on a tuffet "sounds naughty".
 This could be a reference to a Dot's Poetry Corner segment of Animaniacs that aired a year before this episode, where Dot reads Little Mrs. Muffet and uses "tuffet" as a euphemism for "butt", while showing us her panties doing so.

-How about "A Shout-Out to Itself"?
-One US Acres quickie had Roy on a stage in a competition involving baaing and cocking against Lanolin.
+In a weird example of the show having a shout out to itself, one US Acres quickie had Roy on a stage in a competition involving baaing and cocking against Lanolin.
 One season later, the same stage reappears in the Laryngitis quickie, and he stands on it in almost the exact same manner!